RetroAchievements/docs/docs/developer-docs/devquests.md

 3. Meme hacks, single-level hacks, and other small modifications aren't eligible.
 4. Smaller hacks may warrant only a half point credit.
 5. You are limited to one point (full game credit) per franchise.
 Examples: If you create a set for a good-sized SMW hack for a full point credit, you can't do a Mario 64 hack for any points.
 If you do a small Mega Man 2 hack, you can get at most half credit for a Mega Man 3 hack, etc.
    - This includes sequel quests.
-Sequel quests may not re-use franchises from earlier quests in this series
+Sequel quests may not re-use franchises from earlier quests in this series.

 ### 013 [complete.me](https://retroachievements.org/game/795)